-Blue oceans, in contrast, are defined by untapped market space, demand creation, and the opportunity for highly profitable growth.
-Most are created from within red oceans by expanding industry boundaries.
-In blue oceans, competition is irrelevant.
+Blue Ocean companies, in contrast, access untapped market space and create demand, and so they have the opportunity for highly profitable growth.
+In Blue Oceans, competition is irrelevant.
 Yes, imitators arise, but experience shows there is a wide window of opportunity to stay ahead of imitators.

-Instead of focusing on beating the competition, make them irrelevant by simultaneously creating a leap in value for buyers and your company, thereby opening up new and uncontested market space.
+Instead of focusing on beating the competition, Blue Ocean-creating organisations make them irrelevant, by simultaneously creating a leap in value for buyers, and their organisation, thereby opening up new and uncontested market space.

-Source: Extracted from Kim & Mauborgne, 2005.
-Blue Ocean Strategy.
+Source: Extracts from the book Blue Ocean Strategy. (c) Kim & Mauborgne, 2015.
 Boston.
 Harvard Business School Publishing